eslint/eslint/docs/rules/computed-property-spacing.md

-# Disallow or enforce spaces inside of computed properties. (computed-property-spacing)
+# Disallow or enforce spaces inside of computed properties (computed-property-spacing)

 While formatting preferences are very personal, a number of style guides require or disallow spaces between computed properties in the following situations: